 Undergraduate Students on Academic Suspension 2 are ineligible to enroll for one full year.

-Before a student may return to the University, they must meet with the Readmission Committee.
+Before a student may return to the University, they must submit a petition to the Readmission Committee.
 Students are required to put together a packet of information for the committee that explains why they believe they are ready to return.
 The information below is to help guide students through this process.

 Information to be included in the readmission packet: